VertebrateResequencing/wr/.docs/flicker/issue.md

 ## Status

-Known, accepted, **cosmetic and self-correcting** residual behaviour.
-This is *not* a regression to be chased down urgently — it is the deliberately-accepted v0.36.5-quality tradeoff that came back when #533 was reverted on the `reliable2` branch (now merged to `develop`).
-It is documented here so the behaviour is understood and can be revisited later on its own terms.
+**Fixed** (this PR).
+The flicker/overcount — and a worse, previously-unnoticed *permanent* divergence on a browser that connects mid-burst — are resolved by a purely **client-side**, order-independent occupancy reconciliation in `jobqueue/static/js/wr/websocket-handler.js`.
+There is **no server change**, so the reliability constraints that motivated reverting #533 are untouched.
+See [`solution.md`](solution.md) for the fix (and why other approaches were rejected) and `DEVELOPERS.md` §2 rule 10.

-**No fix is proposed in this document.**
+The rest of this document is the **original problem statement** the fix addresses, retained for context.
+Before the fix this was a known, accepted, **cosmetic and self-correcting** residual behaviour: the deliberately-accepted v0.36.5-quality tradeoff that came back when #533 was reverted on the `reliable2` branch (now merged to `develop`).
+Read the present-tense descriptions below as "how it behaved before this PR".

 ## What you see